Carolyn Bessette Kennedy: Career

+Personal life

-Bessette first met Kennedy in 1992, while he was dating actress Daryl Hannah.
+Bessette first met attorney and publisher John F. Kennedy Jr., son of the 35th United States president John F. Kennedy and First Lady Jacqueline Kennedy Onassis, in 1992, while he was dating actress Daryl Hannah.
 Bessette and Kennedy began dating in 1994 and became a popular paparazzi target, and gossip columns detailed where they ate and shopped, and even covered their public disagreements.
 Paparazzi often waited outside the couple's Tribeca apartment to snap photographs.